hoangthienan95/computer-vision-project/README.md

 * Brighten/Darken Images
 * Affine Transformations (Scale(0.5.15), Rotate (-45,45), Translate(-0.2, 0.2), Shear(-8,8))

-Data augmentation tasks were only applied to 80% of the total training batch size.
+Data augmentation tasks were only applied to 50% of the total training batch size.

 ### Hyper-parameters tuning
 Mask R-CNN provides a variety hyper-parameters which can be tuned to achieve better accuracy when training on custom datasets.
 While the list of parameters is fairly extensive, we only tuned a few parameters based on our general understanding of the Mask R-CNN framework.

 We set up a baseline run with all default hyper-parameters similar to the COCO dataset training task.
-The Batch Size was kept limited to 1-2 in each run to limit memory outages when training the vast set of images in our dataset.
+The batch size was kept limited to 1-2 in each run to limit memory outages when training the vast set of images in our dataset.
 In all runs, we utilized the SGD optimizer for training with a variable learning rate strategy based on number of epochs as detailed in the table below.
 We also modified the backbone of the Mask R-CNN to 'resnet50' from the default 'resnet101' to avoid strains on memory during training.

-For the baseline run and Run 1, we trained only the 'head' layers of the Mask R-CNN which corresponds to the Fully Connected Layers used for object detection and classification.
+For the baseline run and Run 1, we trained only the 'head' layers of the Mask R-CNN which corresponds to the RPN, classifier and mask head layers.
 Only, in Runs 2 and 3, we further fine-tuned the model by training all layers after training the 'head' layers with an augmented dataset.
 Finally, only in Run 3 did we truly train the model on the entire dataset, in all other runs the steps / epoch were limited to 1000 shuffled images.

 <center>